History of Greenland: Norse settlement

-In a letter dated 1448 from Rome, Pope Nicholas V instructed the bishops of Skálholt and Hólar (the two Icelandic episcopal sees) to provide the inhabitants of Greenland with priests and a bishop, the latter of which they had not had in the 30 years since a purported attack by "heathens" who destroyed most of the churches and took the population prisoner.
+In 1448, Pope Nicholas V, in a letter from Rome, instructed the bishops of Skálholt and Hólar (the two Icelandic episcopal sees) to provide the inhabitants of Greenland ("the island of Greenland, which is said to be placed at the farthest ends of the ocean near the northern region of the kingdom of Norway, in the province of Nidaros") with priests and a bishop, the latter of which they had not had in the 30 years since a purported attack by "heathens"; the letter, while noting that its author does "not have certain knowledge of their circumstances", describes "a barbarian fleet" from "the neighboring shores of the heathens" who destroyed most of the churches and took many prisoners, most of whom later managed to return to their settlement.
 It is probable that the Eastern Settlement was defunct by the middle of the 15th century, although no exact date has been established.
 A European ship that landed in the former Eastern Settlement in the 1540s found the corpse of a Norse man there, which may be the last mention of a Norse individual from the settlement.